GuillaumeBAECHLER/CaptureTheEther/README.md

 ### Deploy a contract

-All you have to do is installing [Metamask](https://metamask.io/), switching to the Ropsten test network and getting some ether from the [Ropsten metamask faucet](https://faucet.metamask.io/).
+All you have to do is to install [Metamask](https://metamask.io/), and switch to the Ropsten test network.
+Next step :point_right: go to [Ropsten metamask faucet](https://faucet.metamask.io/) in order to get some free Ether.
-When you click the `Begin Challenge` button, metamask will be triggered to ask you to send the transaction in order to deploy the contract.
+When you click the `Begin Challenge` button, metamask will be triggered and you'll be asked to send the transaction in order to deploy the contract.

 Nailed it :tada:

 ### Call me

-In order to call the function on the deployed contract, I used [Remix](https://remix.ethereum.org/) wich is pretty easy to use.
+In order to call the function on the deployed contract, I used [Remix](https://remix.ethereum.org/) wich is pretty easy to operate.

 You just have to create a file where you copy/paste the contract given on Capture the Ether website.
 Compile it and go to the Run tab, in the second block section you can load a contract from an existing address or deploy it.
-After pressing the `Begin Challenge` button, you will be displayed an address, this is this one that you have to copy/paste into the `Load contract from Address` field and press the `At Address` button.
+After pressing the `Begin Challenge` button, an address will be displayed, this is the one that you have to copy/paste into the `Load contract from Address` field and press the `At Address` button.

 Then in the Deployed Contracts section you should be able to call the `callme()` function !